Jurkyy/ascii_shooter/BLOG.md

 I wanted to build something that combined a few interests: retro FPS movement, ASCII art aesthetics, and learning Rust game development.
 The goal?
 A first-person shooter with authentic Quake-style bunny hopping, rendered with a post-process ASCII effect.
 Think DOOM meets a terminal.

-This blog documents the process of building the foundation - getting that buttery smooth movement feeling right before worrying about ASCII shaders or combat.
+This blog documents the process of building the foundation - getting that buttery smooth movement feeling right before worrying about ASCII shaders, combat or even gameplay for that matter.

 ---

 ## Part 1: Setting Up Bevy 0.15

 Bevy is a data-driven game engine built in Rust using an Entity Component System (ECS) architecture.
 If you're coming from Unity or Godot, it's a different mental model - instead of inheritance hierarchies, you compose entities from components and write systems that operate on them.
+It was quite hard getting to grips with this in the beginning, I had never worked with something like it.
+However, when it clicked, it started to seem like a whole different type of approach that I had never considered before was possible.

 ### Project Setup